-1313 Jakobsson, Ulf.
+1124 Jakobsson, Ulf.
 "An International Actor Under Pressure: The Impact of the War on Terror and the Fifth Enlargement on EU Voting Cohesion at the UN General Assembly 2000-05."
-Journal of Common Market Studies, vol. 47, no. 3, 2009, pp.531-554 1314 Ibid.
+Journal of Common Market Studies, vol. 47, no. 3, 2009, pp.531-554 its effectiveness as a cohesive force in international relations".

-1315 Rasch, Maximilian B., The European Union at the United Nations - The Functioning and Coherence of EU External Representation in a State-centric Environment, Martinus Nijhoff Publishers, 2008, pp. 203-217.
+1126 Rasch, Maximilian B., The European Union at the United Nations - The Functioning and Coherence of EU External Representation in a State-centric Environment, Martinus Nijhoff Publishers, 2008, pp. 203-217.